iKarych/advent_calendar/Mission_14.md

 ## Step 2

 To use it, you need ``||input:temperature (°C)||``.
 To display it, use ``||basic:show number||``.
-And perhaps use one of the button blocks to call it everytime you press it
+And perhaps use one of the button blocks to call it everytime you press it.

 ## Step 3